Justice of the Peace Requirements

 What are justices of the peace required to report?

-Justices of the peace are to report all traumatic brain injuries (TBI), spinal cord injuries (SCI), and submersions to the EMS & Trauma Registries (EMS/TR) online reporting system.
+Justices of the peace must report all traumatic brain injuries (TBIs), spinal cord injuries (SCIs), and submersions to the EMS and Trauma Registries (EMSTR) online reporting system.
 Justices of the peace are not required to report any data to the online reporting system if the medical examiner in their region is responsible for all inquests.
-In the event a justice of the peace does complete an inquest and any of the above reportable injuries are suspected, please report them to our system.
+In the event a justice of the peace does complete an inquest and any of the above reportable injuries are suspected, please report them to the EMSTR system.

 What are the reportable data elements?